harness-community/drone-get-maven-version/README.md

 - **docker_image_name**: The name of your Docker image.
 Replace ${DOCKER_IMAGE_NAME} with your desired image name.

+- **docker_username**: Your docker username to log into docker hub registry.

+- **docker_pat**: Your docker PAT to authenticate the connection.

-These environment variables are crucial for configuring and customizing the behavior of the Maven Docker Image Builder Plugin when executed as a Docker container.
+These environment variables are crucial for configuring and customizing the behavior of the drone-maven-docker-image-builder plugin when executed as a Docker container.
 They allow you to provide specific values and project information required for building and tagging your Docker image.

 ### Get Started with the Maven Docker Image Builder Plugin

-Whether you are an experienced DevOps professional or new to CI/CD, the Maven Docker Image Builder Plugin can simplify your Docker image creation process.
+Whether you are an experienced DevOps professional or new to CI/CD, the drone-maven-docker-image-builder plugin can simplify your Docker image creation process.
 Give it a try and witness how it streamlines your CI/CD pipelines!

-For more information, documentation, and updates, please visit our GitHub repository: maven-docker-image-builder.
+For more information, documentation, and updates, please visit our GitHub repository: [drone-maven-docker-image-builder](https://github.com/harness-community/drone-maven-docker-image-builder).